S3-Software-IP/docu/learning-outcomes/3-agile-method.md

 ## Implementation

 During our semester working using a agile method in our case [Scrum](#what-are-popular-agile-methods), brought about some challenges with them.
 Like needing to use tools like [Jira](#jira) and adapting to three-week [sprints](#sprints).
 However, with each iteration, our team became more proficient in utilizing these tools and embracing agile principles.
-Regular reveiws stakeholder and teacher provided some valuable insights in how to improve as a team and where to focus on in our next sprint.
+Regular reviews stakeholder and teacher provided some valuable insights in how to improve as a team and where to focus on in our next sprint.
 After every sprint we also did a [sprint-review](#sprint-reviews).
 To see what went well and what needed improvement, promoting a "culture" of continuous improvement.
 We had some trouble with determining our [Definition of Done](#definition-of-done).
 So we didn't really understand how to go about it but with some help from our teachers we got a better understating on how to define it.

 As we progressed through sprints, our understanding of Scrum grew, especially in the last sprint, where we efficiently managed the project with just one story point remaining.
 This proved we had grown as a team and found our teams [velosity](#story-points-and-velosity).
 Moving forward, we are well-equipped to apply Scrum more efficiently, implementing its principles for future projects.
 We just started working and Scrum and are not (jet) master of Scrum but have certainly come a long way.
-So in futher projects we will grow even more in using Scrum using this semesters base for working agile.
+So in further projects we will grow even more in using Scrum using this semesters base for working agile.

 ## Relevant questions

 ### What are popular agile methods?

 1. **Scrum:**

-   - **Description:** Scrum is an iterative and incremental agile framework that focuses on delivering a potentially shippable product at the end of each iteration called a sprint, a sprint can be a piriod from a week to 4 weeks.
+   - **Description:** Scrum is an iterative and incremental agile framework that focuses on delivering a potentially shippable product at the end of each iteration called a sprint, a sprint can be a period from a week to 4 weeks.
 It emphasizes collaboration, accountability, and continuous improvement.
 This is the one we used during our semester
    - **Key Components:** Product Backlog, Sprint Planning, Daily Stand-ups, Sprint Review, Sprint Retrospective.

 2. **Kanban:**

    - **Description:** Kanban is a visual management method for software development that helps teams balance work-in-progress and optimize the flow of work.
 It is based on the principles of transparency, balance, and continuous delivery.
    - **Key Concepts:** Visual Board, Work-in-Progress Limits, Pull System.

 3. **Extreme Programming (XP):**

    - **Description:** XP is an agile software development framework that aims to produce higher-quality software through frequent releases in short development cycles.
 It emphasizes practices such as pair programming, continuous integration, and test-driven development.
    - **Key Practices:** Pair Programming, Continuous Integration, Test-Driven Development.